o3de/o3de.org/content/docs/user-guide/gems/repositories/overview.md

     }
     ```

-### Add a Gem to the Gem Repository
+### Add a Gem to the Gem repository
-1. Make a folder inside your Gem Repository for the Gem.
-In this example we'll assume the gem is named "RemoteExample" and make a folder named "RemoteExampleV1" and place a `gem.json` in there that looks like this:
+1. Make a folder inside your Gem repository for the Gem.
+In this example, the gem is named `RemoteExample`.
+Make a folder named `RemoteExampleV1` and create a `gem.json` file in the folder that looks like this:
     ```
     {
         "gem_name": "RemoteExample",